LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 #### Can I set both the intent ID and the user message?

+Yes, this is possible.

 #### What happens if I enable the Transfer Context object, but I don't set an intent ID or user message?

-If the receiver bot doesn't find an intent ID or user message in the Tango Context object, or if there isn't a Tango Context object available, the receiver bot looks at the last user message in conversation and uses that to try to determine the appropriate dialog to start.
+The purpose of enabling the Transfer Context object is to be able to set an intent ID or user message, so typically this scenario shouldn't happen.
+However, if the receiver bot doesn't find an intent ID or user message in the Tango Context object, the old escalation flow continues.

 #### How do I transfer other data from the sender bot to the receiver bot?